go-while/nntp-mongodb-storage/README.md

 ## MongoWorker_Insert

-The MongoWorker_Insert runs as a goroutine and supports concurrent insertions of articles.

-- MongoWorker_Insert is responsible for inserting articles into the specified MongoDB collection.
+MongoWorker_Insert is responsible for inserting articles into the specified MongoDB collection.

 - By launching multiple MongoWorker_Insert instances concurrently (controlled by InsWorker), articles can be inserted in parallel, reducing insert times.